MayankMohit/linux-command-line-journey/README.md

 Every chapter → practical notes, examples you can run, and exercises I’ve completed.
 Every day → a **daily log** of what I learned, mistakes I made, and commands I practiced.

+📖 You can download the EBook here: [The Linux Command Line](http://linuxcommand.org/tlcl.php)

 ---

 ## 💻 My Environment